-Several components of infrared background emission will contribute to JWST observations, and these backgrounds are variable with position in the sky and over time.
-Furthermore, some components of the background are modeled based on pre-mission expectations, which are uncertain at some level.
-Many observations with JWST will be background-limited, meaning that the noise will be dominated by the level of background emission, and not by photon noise from the target or detector read-noise.
+Several components of infrared background emission contribute to JWST observations.
+Some of these backgrounds are variable with position in the sky and over time.
+Many observations with JWST are background limited, meaning that the noise will be dominated by the level of background emission, and not by photon noise from the target or detector read noise.
 The JWST proposal planning system (PPS) calculates these background levels for both planning and scheduling purposes.
 This page summarizes the sources of background emission that are important for JWST and their relative contribution as a function of wavelength.

-A python-based Background tool for JWST is available for providing a visualization of the various background components for a given target and set of assumptions.
+A Python-based background tool for JWST is available to compute the backgrounds for a given target and set of assumptions.

 Components of the background emission

-Several components contribute to the background emission that JWST will detect.
-The primary in-field sources of this background are the zodiacal cloud of the Solar System and the Milky Way Galaxy.
-In the thermal infrared (longward of ~15 μm), the background is dominated by thermal self-emission, mostly from the JWST primary mirror segments, as well as scattered thermal emission from the sunshield.
-Since JWST does not have a traditional optical baffle, light from the out-of-field sky can also gain access to the focal planes through scattering—this additional source of background is called "stray light."
+Several components contribute to JWST background emission.
+The primary in-field sources of this background are the zodiacal cloud of the Solar System, and the Milky Way Galaxy.
+In the thermal infrared (longward of ~12 μm), the background is dominated by thermal self-emission, mostly from the JWST primary mirror segments, as well as scattered thermal emission from the sun shield and other spacecraft components.
+Since JWST does not have a traditional optical baffle (an encircling tube), light from the out-of-field sky can also gain access to the focal planes through scattering—this additional source of background is called "stray light."

 Stray light, which is out-of-field emission scattered into the field of view, is primarily due to the zodiacal cloud and the Milky Way.
 In the example shown in Figure 1, this stray light is less than but comparable to the in-field zodiacal emission from 1 to 4 μm.
 The amount of stray light depends on ecliptic latitude (pointings toward the ecliptic poles will have lower stray light) and the orientation of the Milky Way with respect to JWST for a given pointing.
 Since the benchmark pointing used in Figure 1 was chosen to be a stressing case for stray light, most extragalactic deep fields should have a lower level of stray light.
 As one example, the stray light level in the Hubble UltraDeep Field (HUDF) should be about half that indicated by the benchmark pointing.